bu-528-sp19/Stop-Wasting-the-Cloud/README.md

 **Sprint 2 (February 15 - 28)**

-* Deploy BOINC based CentOs image as a daemonset in OpenShift cluster.
+* Deploy BOINC based CentOS image as a daemonset in OpenShift cluster.

 * Research the Pros and Cons of deploying our image as a Daemonset vs using the Kubernetes scheduler.